SonicZentropy/PoE2Mods.pw/README.md

 Building is fairly straightforward.
 You will need to create an Open Assembly version of PoE2's original Assembly-CSharp.dll found in the PillarsOfEternity2_Data/Managed directory of your game install.
 You do this via OpenAssemblyCreator.exe which is included in the repo.
 Your mod projects will all need to reference this OPEN assembly.
 Once this reference has been added, the solution should build just fine.
 See my various included mod projects for development guidelines.

-# Deployment

-Once you've successfully built, you'll find your mods inside of each of the Mod build paths.
-Those DLLs need to be moved to your PatchworkLauncher folder, preferably into a Mods subdir like I've done in my Release.

 # Current Mods

   * GameSpeed adds a new way-faster speed option and turns the toggle fast/slow hotkeys into scaled steps.
 Combat Speed has been removed and the whole thing feels very similar to PoE1.
 The Combat Speed Up/Down keybindings in-game will adjust your in-game speed across (0.2x, 1x, 2x, 6x).
 Pressing F or the Fast Mode toggle key will instantly toggle the speed to 10x for running around maps really fast wheee.